TCox-Lab/PicRed_Biref/README.md

 ---
 ### Advanced variables specified by the user (_if enabled_) include:
-If enabled in Basic Paramter window, script will launch a second input window, allowing for customisation of colour channel thresholding, pre- and post-processing of the images:
+If enabled in Basic Parameter window, script will launch a second input window, allowing for customisation of colour channel thresholding, pre- and post-processing of the images:

 - **Red Minimum** - HSB (H) Red-Orange Minimum value
 - **Red Maximum** - HSB (H) Red-Orange Maximum value